OUR BREEDING PROGRAM

 Docility: If animals are relaxed the eating quality will be better.
 But bad docility can affect others in the herd, and also be potentially dangerous.
 We cull for poor docility

-High marbling is the prerequisite to our long term breeding goals.
+High marbling is still a prerequisite to our long term breeding goals.
+The bulls we have at Lake Farm still offer marbling in the higher percentiles

 There are many influences that affect beef eating quality – but the single biggest influence is from marbling.
 Marbling is the small flecks of fat that reside inside the steak (not the fat on the outside of the steak).
 When the steak is cooked, this fat melts and enhances the flavour profile.
 Once the fat is melted, the result is meat that is more relaxed, more tender and more succulent.

-This is Jenna – one of the first registered Angus cows from our herd.
-She epitomized docility, and to match, she has outstanding growth, outstanding carcass, and when she was scanned for marbling – was in the highest percentile.
+This is Jenna – one of the first registered Angus cows in our herd.
+She epitomized docility, and to match, she had outstanding growth, outstanding carcass, and when she was scanned for marbling – was in the highest percentile.